U.S. Department of Justice, Office Of Justice Programs, Innovation - Partnerships - Safer Neighborhoods

 Jurisdictional Boundaries

-• What is a "juvenile"?
+• What is a juvenile?
 [Answer]

 • What types of violations constitute a status offense in each state?
-[Answer] new icon
+[Answer]

 • How are status offenders classified in each state?
-[Answer] new icon
+[Answer]

 Organization & Administration of Delinquency Services